 Academic Suspension: Students on academic probation or continued academic probation who fail to earn a minimally acceptable GPA in the next semester of enrollment.
 Length of academic suspension is two semesters.
-Students are automatically dropped from all registered courses.

-Students must petition for readmission by the date indicated on their suspension notice (see Notification and Appeals in this same section of the catalog).
+Students must petition for readmission at least one month before the requested date of readmittance (see Notification and Appeals in this same section of the catalog).
 Students who are approved to reenroll after serving academic suspension are readmitted under continuing academic probation.
 While serving on academic suspension, students may not make progress in their NSU degree programs.
 Credits earned at other institutions during suspension will not be transferred to NSU.

 Academic Dismissal: Students who were previously on academic suspension and readmitted will be academically dismissed if they fail to meet a minimally acceptable semester GPA of 2.0.
 Students in this category may not reapply for admission.
-Students are automatically dropped from all registered courses.